MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v3.4.0/Set-AzureRmDataLakeStoreItemExpiry.md

 PS C:\> Set-AzureRmDataLakeStoreItemExpiry -AccountName "ContosoADL" -Path /myfile.txt -Expiration [DateTimeOffset]::Now.AddHours(2)
 ```

-Sets expiration on the file myfile.txt in account ContosoADL to be two hours from now.
+This command sets the expiration on the file myfile.txt in the account named ContosoADL to be two hours from now.
 This will cause the file to expire (be marked for delete) in two hours.

 ### Example 2: Remove the expiration on a file